Budget travel with Loop to: Cuba

 Havana, Cuba Photo courtesy: Linhao Zhang

 Of all the Caribbean islands, Cuba is by far one of the most fascinating.
-Rum, cigars, classic cars and the revolutionary Che Guevara are just a few of things that its famous for.
-Its isolation from the rest of the world is another feature that the country is known for and perhaps what adds to it mysterious allure.
+Rum, cigars, classic cars, and the revolutionary Che Guevara are just a few of things that it's famous for.
+Its isolation from the rest of the world is another feature that the country is known for and perhaps what adds to its mysterious allure.

 With a beautiful blend of Spanish and African roots, Cuba is the largest and least commercialized island in the region and is a must-visit if you’re the type of traveller that chases a truly authentic experience.

 If you decide to visit, we advise that you read up on a few things you should know before visiting the visually stunning island.